AdobeDocs/certification.en/help/certifications/ac/ac-p-fedeveloper0623.md

 >
 >* **Course**: If you're just starting out, or need a refresher, take the [Adobe Commerce Foundations Course](https://app.rockinfo.com/courses/148) to access explanations of key concepts, product walk-throughs, and knowledge checks.
 This provides a basis of knowledge you can build on in your certification journey.
 >
->* **Exam Prep Guide:** The [Exam Prep Guide](https://app.rockinfo.com/courses/playScorm/384) provides a tailored path through your certification exam prep process, including the in-depth study materials you need to be successful in attaining this certification.
+>* **Exam Prep Guide:** The [Exam Prep Guide](https://app.rockinfo.com/courses/playScorm/384) provides a tailored path through your certification exam prep process, including the materials you'll need to be successful in attaining this certification.
 >
 >_If you are prompted to log in, use your Adobe ID._